afreenroshan2002/ecommerce-store/README.md

 The concurrency part is handled using Optimistic Locking, specifically for the update of the Products.
 It would be ideal to add additional mechanisms like an "ETag" - "If-Match" header support.
 Also, configuration (including passwords) is currently packaged along with the generated artifact; it would be better to use a separate Spring Cloud Config service in a scenario where the architecture is based on Microservices.

-## To Do

-1. Try finding an alternative to using `wait-for-postgres.sh`; it currently requires PostgreSQL client to be installed on the Docker container.
-2. Improve tests & coverage.
-3. Add pagination to "fetch" APIs.
-4. "User" is not included in the implemented model; that's something to be considered in a real-world scenario.